MMachado05/3902_Project/README.md

 At least 2 reviewers for *every* Pull Requests (PR).
 Reviewers should build and run to ensure no errors.
 Feedback should be documented (whether errors are found or not) as comments, code comments preferred.

+## Task & Priorities
+Anecdotally called "Jira Boards", a template under the "3902" has been created and should be used for all Tasks.
+Each Task should have an assigned priority at the beginning of every Sprint:

+P1: Critical
+Critical issues should be addressed as soon as possible.

+P2: Important
+Important Tasks are those that major functions of the game depend on.

+P3: Relevant
+Relevant Tasks are those that are not crucial but must be completed.

+P4: Enhancments
+Enhancments are tasks not required for a Sprint, but if time allows can be implemented.